smartsenselab/ssiglib/README.md

 The SSIGLib was designed to provide features for a good scene understanding, scalability, real-time operation, multi-sensor environment, usage of low cost standard components, and communication control.

+###Warning
+Be noted that there is no stable version yet, which means that some interfaces may change with each update and the library has most of its features in an experimental fashion.

 ## Contributing

 Simple way: